smatechnologies/azure-storage-java/docs/azure-storage.md

 When using the Job Sub-Type, fill in the Account name (this must be a name defined in a STORAGE definition in the Connector.config file.

 Select the Task from the drop-down list and enter the required values.
 Only values associated with the task will be enabled.
 Once a task has been saved, the task type cannot be changed.
+When uploading or downloading files and spefici source and target filenames are entered, wild cards are not supported.